Oduig/how-to-choose-a-web-framework/README.md

 ## Introduction

-This is the definitive guide on *how to bootstrap a full-featured commercial website*.
+This is the definitive guide on *how to make a full-featured website from scratch*.

 The **scope** is limited to websites where most of the above requirements are important.
 If you just want a page for your local book club, you *could* follow this guide,